-1. Establishment and updating of international regulations on the use of the radio-frequency spectrum and satellite orbits
+1. Establishment and updating of international regulations on the use of radio-frequency spectrum and satellite orbits

 Radio Regulations (RR)

-A key component of international frequency management is the Radio Regulations (RR), the binding international treaty that determines how the radio frequency spectrum is shared between different services, including space services.
-Covering fixed and mobile radio services, satellite systems, radio and TV broadcasting, radionavigation, meteorological monitoring, space research and Earth exploration, as well as amateur radio, the RR encompass over 2000 pages of texts and charts that prescribe how equipment and systems must operate to ensure peaceful cohabitation in today's increasingly crowded airwaves.
+The foundation of international frequency management is the Radio Regulations (RR), the binding international treaty that determines how the radio frequency spectrum is shared between different services, including space services.
+Covering terrestrial fixed and mobile radio services, satellite-based services, sound and video broadcasting, radionavigation, meteorological tracking and forecasting, space research and Earth exploration, as well as amateur radio, the RR encompasses over 2300 pages of texts and charts that specify how equipment and systems must operate to ensure successful coexistence of services in today's increasingly crowded airwaves.

 World Radiocommunication Conferences (WRCs)

-ITU-R reviews and updates the RR through World Radiocommunication Conferences (WRCs), which meet every three to four years.
-The most recent conference, held in Geneva, 2 to 27 November 2015, welcomed a staggering 3300+ delegates representing 162 out of ITU's 193 Members States, along with representatives from 100 Observers from among ITU's 700 private sector members and international organizations.
-The next WRC, WRC-19, will be held in Sharm el-Sheikh, Egypt, from 28 October to 22 November 2019.
+ITU-R reviews and updates the RR through World Radiocommunication Conferences (WRCs), which meet every four years for a period of four weeks.
+WRC-19 was held in Sharm el-Sheikh, Egypt, and welcomed over 3'400 delegates, representing 163 out of ITU's 193 Members States, along with representatives from among ITU's 6 00+ private sector members and 150 international and regional organization members.

-The four-week programme of a WRC includes the review and update of the global technical, operational and regulatory provisions that govern the use of the radio-frequency spectrum for terrestrial and satellite applications.
+The agenda of a WRC includes the review and update of the global technical, operational, and regulatory provisions that govern the use of the radio-frequency spectrum for terrestrial and satellite applications.
 In conducting its activities, the conference attempts to cast a proper balance:

 Radio Regulations Board (RRB)

-The international regulations on spectrum, as adopted by WRCs through a revision of the RR, are complemented by Rules of Procedure (RoPs), which, where necessary, explicit or clarify the way in which the provisions of the RR are to be applied.
-These RoPs are adopted by the Radio Regulations Board (RRB), which consists of 12 elected members selected for their qualification, experience and regional representation.
+The international regulations on spectrum, as adopted by WRCs through a revision of the RR, are complemented by Rules of Procedure (RoPs), which clarify the way in which the provisions of the RR are to be applied.
+These RoPs are adopted by the Radio Regulations Board (RRB), which consists of 12 elected members selected for their qualification, experience, and regional representation.

 2. Implementation and application of international regulations on the use of the radio-frequency spectrum and satellite orbits

-Administrations apply these provisions and procedures on a daily basis, in close interaction with BR.
+Administrations apply these provisions and procedures daily, in close interaction with BR.

 International Frequency database